ehmicky/autoserver/docs/graphql.md

 The `data` argument for the `patch` command is a bit different, as it is never an array.

+# Arguments in protocol headers

+In addition to being specified in the GraphQL payload, arguments can also be specified in any [protocol](protocols.md) header (e.g. HTTP headers) prefixed with `X-Apiengine-`.

+For example, instead of specifying the `{ params: { key: "secret_password" } }`
+argument in the GraphQL payload, the following header can be used:
+`X-Apiengine-Params-Key: secret_password`.

+The header value can either be an unquoted string or any JSON value.

 # Summary of commands

 ```graphql